UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 “No… not right now.”

-Beverly turned around, walked back down the hall and into the living room, where we again sat.
+Beverly turned around, walked back through the hall and into the living room, where we again sat.
 Karl and I waited silently before she spoke.

 “There is something strong down in the cellar.”